ENGR210/ENGR210.github.io/vlog/projects/B_Demultiplexer.md

 ## Assignment Description <a name="assignment-description"></a>

-For this assignment, you will need to create a 3-8 decoder, then use it as a submodule to create a 3-8 demultiplexer.
-You will also need to create a corresponding testbench.
+For this assignment, you will
+    - create a 3-8 decoder
+    - use your decoder as a submodule in a 3-8 demultiplexer
+    - create corresponding testbenches

 ![Three To Eight Demultiplexer](../images/Demultiplexer/three_to_eight_demultiplexer.png)